Phuker/multi-tldr/Readme.md

 ### Check for updates

-`git pull` will be run in all `repo_directory`, so that we can get the latest tldr pages
+`git pull` will be run in all dir paths of `repo_directory_list`, so that we can get the latest tldr pages.

 ```console
 $ tldr --update